alphagov/govuk-personalisation-showcase-2022/docs/documentation/make-first-prototype/use-components.md

+---
+title: Use components from the Design System
+caption: Build a basic prototype
+---
 # Use components from the Design System

 You can copy example code from the GOV.UK Design System to add page elements like radios and text inputs - we call these ‘components’.